Coxeter quotients of the automorphism group of a Coxeter group: Introduction

 \section{Introduction}

 One fascinating property of a group is property (T).
 It was defined by Kazhdan for topological groups in terms of unitary representations and was reformulated by Delorme and Guichardet in geometric group theory.
 A countable group $G$ has Kazhdan's property (T) if every action of $G$ on a real Hilbert space by isometries has a global fixed point (\cite[Theorem 2.12.4]{BekkaHarpeValette}).
-Examples of groups satisfying this property are finite groups (\cite[Proposition 1.1.5]{BekkaHarpeValette}), the general linear groups ${\rm GL}_n(\mathbb{Z})$ for $n\geq 3$ (\cite[Theorem 4.2.5]{BekkaHarpeValette}), the automorphism groups of free groups ${\rm Aut}(F_n)$ for $n\geq 5$ (\cite{KalubaKielakNowak}, \cite{{KalubaNowakOzawa}}).
-We investigate the following question: \begin{quote} \em{Under which conditions on the group $G$ does the automorphism group ${\rm Aut}(G)$ not satisfy Kazhdan's property (T)}? \end{quote}
+Examples of groups satisfying this property are finite groups (\cite[Proposition 1.1.5]{BekkaHarpeValette}), the general linear group ${\rm GL}_n(\mathbb{Z})$ for $n\geq 3$ (\cite[Theorem 4.2.5]{BekkaHarpeValette}), the automorphism group of a free group ${\rm Aut}(F_n)$ for $n\geq 4$ (\cite{KalubaKielakNowak}, \cite{KalubaNowakOzawa}, \cite{Nitsche}).
+In contrast, the groups ${\rm Aut}(F_2)$ and ${\rm GL}_2(\Z)$ do not have property (T).
+One algebraic reason for ${\rm Aut}(F_2)$ and ${\rm GL}_2(\Z)$ to not have property (T) is the fact that both groups can be written as amalgamated products.